After all, who better than the toppers themselves!

 - 1 hour of solving previous year papers and mock tests

-Last 4-5 months before the examination are very critical and they create a huge difference.
+The last 4-5 months before the examination are very critical and they create a huge difference.
 That’s what happened in my case too.
 My friends who went home during these last months somehow lost the focus and got lenient on preparations which cost them a downgrade of thousands of ranks.

 This critical time requires all the undivided attention.
 That’s why I planned to revise all the study material and concepts effectively.